DUALCORE-VuNam/Cardano-Decentralized-ROSCA-contract/README.md

 # Catalyst ROSCA Smart Contracts

-This repository contains the smart contracts for the Catalyst ROSCA DApp.
-The contracts power campaign creation, milestone disbursement, and secure refund logic.
+This repository contains the Haskell smart contracts for the Catalyst ROSCA DApp.
+These contracts provide the power for campaign creation, the main structure of the contract, and the tools used to complete the project.

 ## 🧠 Smart Contract Highlights
 - Automated Fund Rotation